Sebamun/FYS-STK4155_Projects/Project2/README.md

 ```
 Here;
 * python3 main_GD.py fits the terrain data using gradient descent and calculates:
+  * Provide plots given the Ridge and OLS regression methods with both ordinary and momentum SGD.
+  * Provide plot over MSE given by lambda parameter in Ridge.

 * python3 main_NN.py fits terrain data using FFNN and calculates: